 S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Time Bound.

+Each one of these descriptors helps you drill down your goal and be successful.
 Setting a goal with these parameters defines what you are trying to achieve and helps you measure and track your progress.
-After you’ve read through what it means to create a smart goal – try it for yourself!

-Envision your goals in high definition and be specific as possible.
+This is the opposite of a vague goal.
+Envision your goal in high definition and be specific as possible.
 Without a true vision of what accomplishing each goal looks like, you won’t know when you get there, or how far you have to go.

 Making a goal measurable will help you know when you have reached it!
 You can even take it a step further and give yourself benchmarks to track your progress.